veeresh745/Guide_To_publish_website_on_github/README.md

 You should see a page like the image below.
 If you do, you've successfully created your GitHub account.
 Well done.
 ![did it](https://user-images.githubusercontent.com/51431920/113977399-2893f680-9860-11eb-8649-589c32463189.png)

+If you see this page, you did it!
+Check the email you used for this GitHub account to verify your registration.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+# STEP 3